5 Key Things You Need To Do To Survive An Active Shooter Situation

 2. React Immediately to a Threat:

 Every second counts in an active shooter event.
 According to a 2013 report by the U.S. Department of Justice, approximately 70% of Active Shooter incidents ended within 5 minutes.
-(Although the Las Vegas mass shooting has early reports of the shooting lasting 10-15 minutes) It can take law enforcement an average of 10 minutes to respond, enter, and engage the shooter, with the same report stating that 60% of active shooter incidents ended before police arrived.
+(Although the Las Vegas mass shooting was an outlier, lasting 10-15 minutes) It can take law enforcement an average of 10 minutes to respond, enter, and engage the shooter, with the same report stating that 60% of active shooter incidents ended before police arrived.

 As seen in Las Vegas, in a short amount of time, a devastating amount of damage can be amassed.
 Your best chance at ensuring survival is in your actions.
 Having the knowledge from using the situational awareness techniques mentioned earlier can help you make the most informed escape route:

 If you able to safely escape, do so.
 Employ tactical moves such as using cover as you make your way to an exit and escaping the “kill zone.”
 Do not stop moving until you reach a safe place.
 Many victims in the Las Vegas shooting dropped to the ground to try to avoid gunfire, but unfortunately, due to the lack of cover, they were hit by the gunman’s high vantage point.
 If you cannot run……

 If a safe escape is not possible, find a safe place to hide.
 If there is not a designated safe room, or cannot reach it, find a room that locks from inside, then lock and barricade the door.
 Arm yourself with any improvised weapons you can find.
 Use large protective objects to block yourself from potential gunfire.
 Most importantly, remain quiet.